wpswings/points-and-rewards-for-woocommerce/readme.txt

 =Is there any feature in the WooCommerce rewards points plugin by which we can give the points on the order total?= Yes.
 Through the “Order Total Points” setting, the admin can offer points on the order total.
 Merchants can set the number of points a customer will receive if his order value lies within a set price range. **For example**: Merchants can offer 100 points whenever a customer spends an amount between 100 to 300 dollars.
 So you can add 100 in as the minimum and 300 as the maximum price and the customer will receive 100 points whenever they spend this much amount.

 To enable this feature, go to your WordPress Dashboard > WooCommerce > Points and Rewards > Order Total Points and click on the checkbox that says “Enable the settings for the orders”.
 Then set the maximum and minimum price on which you want to offer points to your customers.
-And enter the number of points you will offer if a customer spends the set amount at your store.
+Enter the number of points you will offer if a customer spends the set amount at your store.
 Save Changes and your customers will receive points if they shop within the set range of amounts.

 Admins can also create memberships using this plugin to offer exclusive discounts to customers.
 Customers can join the membership using the earned points.